juanvieiro/vieiro-grow/README.md

 # Note

-The solution was kept as simple as possible according to the specified requirements.
+The solution has been kept as simple as possible according to the specified requirements.

-Many features can be implemented in order to make this code able to be in a production environment, such to mention some of them:
+Many features should be implemented in order to make this a code for production, such to mention some of them:

 - Delegation of functionalities in modules: controllers, services.
 Which also helps in unit testing
-- logging
+- Improve logging: use the corresponding tool for that and add different levels of logging.
-- environment variables: all of the current variables are hardcoded.
+- Environment variables: all of the current variables are hardcoded.
-- error handling
+- Error handling

 # Run